doktordirk/aurelia-authentication-loopback-sample/README.md

 }));
 ```
 ##### server/model-config.json
 The model declaration including which datasource they use. in this case we us `db` (see datasources.json).
 Here we declare our user and customer model, as well as the build-in models ACL, AccessToken, Role, RoleMapping which hold the Access control, authorization tokens and roles (eg `$owner`, `$authorized`) for our custom models.

 ##### server/datasources.json
 Defines our datasources.
-In this case we only have `db` which points to a local file (relative to the current working directory which is /client with the current start script).
+In this case we have `db` to store our data which points to a local file (relative to the current working directory which is /client with the current start script).
+The `email` datasource configures your email server for transactional emails.

 ##### server/component-config.json
 Sets up out components. `"model": "user"` adds the facebook methods to our account model `user`.
 In "fields" we'll tell facebook which data we want to retrieve. "uri" is the relative (to the model) path of the facebook methods. "mapping" maps the facebook data keys to the keys we use in our user model.
 ```
 "loopback-component-satellizer": {